rbroek/objectiv.io/docs/docs/tracking/how-to-guides/react/tracking-locations.md

 ```

 :::info WIP
 Currently it's necessary to specify `text` and `href` manually.
-We are working on improvements to make this easier.
+We are working on improvements to make this
+easier.
 :::

 ### Expandable Elements
-Elements that cause other Elements, usually their children, to be expanded and displayed to the user.
-Such as Accordions and collapsible Menus.
+Elements that cause other Elements, usually their children, to be expanded and displayed to the user, such as
+Accordions and collapsible Menus.

 ```typescript jsx
 // an Accordion-like component